-Property Description (PIN).
-Account trusted for delegation purposes Data required for delegation.
-Set this option so that a user can delegate the responsibility for administration and management of a partial domain to another Active Directory user account or another group.
+Property Description group.
 Cannot delegate account Data required for delegation.
 Set this option when this user account may not be assigned for delegation purposes from another user account.
 Account uses DES encryption Data required for encryption.
 Set this option if you would like to enable Data Encryption Standard (DES) support.
 Kerberos preauthentication not required Specifies whether Kerberos pre-authentication is required.
 Set this option when the user account uses a different implementation of the Kerberos protocol.

-- Password policies for Active Directory user accounts on page 60 - Initial password for new Active Directory user accounts on page 71 - Global account policies for an Active Directory domain on page 89 - Active Directory account policies for Active Directory domains on page 94 - Assigning Active Directory account policies to an Active Directory user account on page 123
+- Password policies for Active Directory user accounts on page 111 - Initial password for new Active Directory user accounts on page 123 - Global account policies for Active Directory domains on page 129 - Active Directory account policies for Active Directory domains on page 134 - Assigning Active Directory account policies to Active Directory user accounts on page 159